02 October 12

 John Willis is Chief Executive of Mentorn Media and Group Creative Director of Tinopolis plc.
 John started his career at Yorkshire Television where he directed a string of award winning documentaries including Johnny Go Home and Alice - A Fight for Life.
 In 1988 he moved to Channel 4 as Controller of Factual Programmes before being promoted to Director of Programmes in 1993.
 During his time at Channel 4 successes included Trainspotting, Four Weddings and a Funeral, Cutting Edge, Father Ted, Big Breakfast and True Stories.
 After Channel 4 he moved to United Productions as Chief Executive where United made Hornblower, Paul Watson's Wedding in the Family and Alan Bleasdale's Oliver Twist.
 He represented United on the Boards of both Channel 5 and ITN and, after a term on the board of American broadcaster WBGH, he returned to England in 2003 to join the BBC as Director of Factual and Learning programmes which included The Secret Policeman and Planet Earth.
 He was a member of the BBC Executive Committee.
 In late 2006 he joined Mentorn, producers of Question Time for the BBC as well as factual drama like The Government Inspector and A Very Social Secretary.

-Chair of Learning and Events Committee
+Deputy Chairman of the Academy and Chair of the Learning & Events Committee

 Anne Morrison is Director, BBC Academy.

 She took up the post in June 2009 to launch this new organisation within the BBC, responsible for all of its training and development.

 This post follows on from her role as Project Director of Network Supply Review, the BBC's ambitious plan to grow network TV production dramatically from Scotland, Wales and Northern Ireland by 2012.